-Dry Dock Island was dismissed because of operational/navigational and environmental reasons.
+Dry Dock Island

 Dry Dock Island is located south of the Guam Commercial Port, near the Sasa Bay Preserve.
-Dry Dock Island (see numbers [5] and [6] on Figure 2.3-2) was dismissed as described below.
+Dry Dock Island (see numbers [5] and [6] on Figure 2.3-1) was dismissed as described below.

 Access to the site would be through non-DoD land, representing a force protection issue.
-DoD lands provide a higher level of complete security for personnel, equipment, and berthed vessels.